 The last Reingold left the house over 60 years ago.
 Since then the property has had its share of strange times including complete abandonment for five years in the early 70's.
 Through a series of coincidences, a hat fancier (unaware of Mrs. Reingold's history with hats) bought the house which is now on the National Historic Registry.
 The unusual connections between the original homeowner and the current homeowner warranted a feature on HGTV's "If Walls Could Talk."
 Evidently these walls speak fluent hat.

-There are five different collections in The Hat Museum--vintage hats, men's hats, novelty hats, hundreds of retro "today" hats and international hats.
+There are four different collections in The Hat Museum--vintage hats, men's hats, novelty hats and hundreds of retro "today" hats.
 The rooms of this 1910 Craftsman-style home have become display venues for each of these collections.
 Hats range from the common (souvenir hats) to the rare (a London straw top hat) to the very funny (a Thanksgiving table hat that "sings").
 Nurse's cap, Sherlock Holmes' deerstalker, elaborate Victorian creations, vintage Stetsons are all here in this dramatic cross section of favorite headgear.
 There is something here for everyone.
 For the serious hat collector there are designer hats: Otto Lucas, Eric Javits, Kokin and Lilly Dache and Schiaparelli.

 You'll see the evolution of hats, learn why they were originally not a fashion statement and you can discover how the importance of hats permeated the language.
 "To throw your hat in the ring."
 "My hat's off to you."
 "I'll eat my hat."
 "With hat in hand."